A great Git commit

-A good git commit is not always easy to create, as it is more an art than science in many aspects.
+A good Git commit is not always easy to create, as it is more art than science in many aspects.
 While that sounds very flowery, it just means you, as the committer, need to exercise your judgement.
-While that might sound nice, some guidelines make life a lot easier.
+That might sound nice, but some guidelines make life a lot easier, and ideally you do the same as your colleagues.

-Of course this is not required at all: you can also just use git as a snapshotting mechanism, but in general, I find it nice to use tools to their fullest, so why should git be any different?
+Of course this is not required at all: you can also just use Git as a snapshotting mechanism.
+But, in general it is nice to use tools to their fullest, so why should Git be any different?

 How big should a commit be?

 Of course, this still leaves a lot of wiggle room.
 When is a unit of work complete?
-I find a good rule of thumb to be asking if the commit would be mergable on its own.
+I find a good rule of thumb to be asking if the commit would be mergeable on its own.
 This means the commit has no unfinished work (e.g. missing CSS styles or unimplemented functions), it includes passing tests, and all implemented parts work properly.
+Of course, this remains a judgement call.
+For example, if you are implementing a full-stack feature, you might have a set of changes for the frontend and another for the backend.
+These can be added in a single commit, but splitting them is also allowed, which means if the frontend changes were first, they will not work yet.

-Note that this does not mean the commit should necessarily be useful.
-Sometimes, such a commit can be extracting some code into a reusable function, without including the second use of the code.
+Another note is that a commit does not need to be useful.
+Sometimes, a commit can be extracting some code into a reusable function, without including a second usage of said new function.

-For example, let us say we want to add a number field to some form in a web application.
+For example, let us say we want to add an age field to some form in a web application.
 When we begin working on it, we notice that there is no number field in our framework yet, and that the validation logic for all fields is copied and pasted for each field type.

 A series of atomic commits for this change might look like this: